Three arrested in connection with triple murder of Florida fishing buddies

 REWARD OF $30G POSTED IN FLORIDA TRIPLE HOMICIDE CASE

-"He's a thug, he's a criminal," Judd said, adding Wiggins has been charged with three counts of first degree murder, tampering with evidence, possession of a firearm by a convicted felon and possession of ammunition by a convicted felon.
+"He's a thug, he's a criminal," Judd said, adding Wiggins has been charged with three counts of first-degree murder, tampering with evidence, possession of a firearm by a convicted felon and possession of ammunition by a convicted felon.

 His brother has been charged with tampering with evidence and accessory.
-Whittemore has been charged wth accessory after the fact of capital felony.
+Whittemore has been charged with accessory after the fact of capital felony.

 FLORIDA MAN DESCRIBES DESPERATE CALL FROM SON IN POLK COUNTY TRIPLE HOMICIDE CASE